Expand all

 - Physiotherapy or chiropractic treatment at one clinic and acupuncture treatment at another facility.

 Concurrent physical therapy and chiropractic treatments for work-related injuries involving the same body part may be appropriate in some cases.
-Refer the 4-2 Community treatments procedure when a request for concurrent physical therapy and chiropractor treatments is received.
+Refer the Concurrent care section of the 4-2 Community treatments procedure.

 |